urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 <iframe class="arena-iframe" width="100%" src="https://www.are.na/tlon/stella-xfroicotm_4/embed"></iframe>

 Frank Stella is a master at producing incredibly dynamic work from only a few elements.
-His ability to create a sense of depth from only a few overlapping elements is fantastic.
+His ability to create a sense of depth from simple overlapping elements is fantastic.

 <br /><br />